leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ### Privacy and Security about on sensors

-* Data collected is often personal and may be sufficient to indetify the person.
+* Data collected is often personal and may be sufficient to identify the person.
 * Be transparent about what is collected and how it is used.
 * Offer clear and findable privacy and security controls.

 ## Microinteractions

-Microinteractions are the small, naunced reactions of a product that **provide information and feedback**.
+Microinteractions are the small, nuanced reactions of a product that **provide information and feedback**.

-Dan Saffer studied microinteractions extensively and indetified four parts:
+Dan Saffer studied microinteractions extensively and identified four parts:

-* **Triggrs**: signal or cue that something has happened or will happen.
+* **Triggers**: signal or cue that something has happened or will happen.
 * **Rules**: determine the conditions under which microinteractions occur and define what will happen.
 * **Feedback**: verifies that the person has interacted with the product or that specific conditions have been met.
-* **Loops and modes**: some interactions repeat (loop) intil the person stops it, others change the way a device work (mode) under certain conditions.
+* **Loops and modes**: some interactions repeat (loop) until the person stops it, others change the way a device works (mode) under certain conditions.

 ### Motion

 Our brains are wired to be sensitive to **motion and change**.
-It draws and guides our attention trough the product.
+It draws and guides our attention through the product.

 Motion can also *distract*, stealing people's attention is unwanted and unwelcome.
 Use motion judiciously and with purpose.